New York cancels Sunday marathon in wake of deadly storm

 Run every year since 1970, the marathon attracts professional and amateur runners, and is so popular that organizers run a lottery system to determine who can compete.
 The field features elite runners from around the globe, and is one of the six World Marathon Majors.

-Among those who had been set to compete was Wilson Kipsang, the winner of this year's London Marathon, who had traveled 45 hours from his home in Kenya.
+Among those who had been set to compete was Wilson Kipsang, the winner of this year's London Marathon, who had travelled 45 hours from his home in Kenya.

 In announcing that the race had been called off, Bloomberg insisted it would not have diverted resources from the recovery effort.
 Hours earlier he had previously drawn parallels with the decision a decade ago not to cancel or postpone the marathon after the September 11, 2001 attacks.